-Joints form the connections between bones.
-They provide support and help you move.
+Joints are systems of tissues that form the flexible connections between bones.
+Joints provide shock/impact support and allow your bones to move.
+Some main joints in your body include your shoulders, hands, hips, knees and feet.
 Any damage to the joints from disease or injury can interfere with your movement and cause a lot of pain.

-Joint Pain Causes
+Causes of Joint Pain

 Joint pain is an extremely common complaint in adults of all ages, though as you get older, painful joints tend to become increasingly more common.
 Joint pain can be caused by injuries like repetitive use, or underlying conditions like arthritis and gout.
 And there are certain people who are more likely to suffer from stiff or painful joints: depression, stress, poor health, age and being overweight can all lead to joint pain.
 Age is also a huge factor – the damage that time and use does to your body affects everything, including your joints.

 Musculoskeletal pain of any kind (ligaments, tendons, joints, muscles) can be acute or chronic.
 An acute cause of joint pain might be injury, and will probably heal after a few weeks.
 Chronic joint pain, especially pain that worsens over time, can be caused by damage from repetitive use, or an underlying condition, making the pain last months to years.
 Pain in the knees and hips are very common complaints, especially in older adults.
 Decades of constant use wears down the cartilage between these major joints, essentially causing bone-to-bone friction, which can be extremely painful and even debilitating.
 If you can still totally straighten your joint, and bend it 100 degrees or more, there is no possible way your joint is bone-to-bone.